France in French © French Moments

 TALK TO THE SNAIL

-Talk to the Snail gives a hysterical look at understanding the French.
-The book is based on Stephen Clarke’s own funny experiences.
+Talk to the Snail is a hysterical book about understanding the French based on Stephen Clarke’s funny experiences.

 France in French: Find out more!